KakoMirai/CTF_analyzation/Laboratory_HTB/README.md

 ![id_avain](Images/Secter_rsa_avain.PNG)

 With this we just copied the key into a file called "id_rsa" and used it to log into dexter in the laboratory.htb.
-First we received error with the login since the file i created didn't have correct permissions, but after that was fixed we got in and found the user flag.
+First we received error with the login since the file we created didn't have correct permissions, but after that was fixed we got in and found the user flag.

 ![ssh_error](Images/rsa_permission%20denied.PNG)
 ![ssh_success](Images/dexter_sisällä.PNG)
 ![user_flag](Images/user_flag.PNG)

 Now that we have user in the main system we have to find either a way to escalate our privileges.
-After finding few differen ways, one that striked me as possible here would be to use escalation using PATH variable.
+After finding few different ways, one that striked us as possible here would be to escalate privileges using PATH variable.
 We followed instructions from [hackingarticles.in](https://www.hackingarticles.in/linux-privilege-escalation-using-path-variable/) and after we understood how this exploit would work we looked for file with 4000 permissions.
 We found out that there is such a file called "docker-security" in /usr/local/bin/.

 ![4000_file](Images/sus_dockersecurity.PNG)

-With this i wanted to see what did the binary hold in and it has come chmod commands that are configured wrong.
+With this we wanted to see what did the binary hold in and it has come chmod commands that are configured wrong.

 ![binary](Images/cat_sus_dockersecurity.PNG)

 After this we simply followed the guide on privilege escalation using PATH variable and we just ran the commands following the method 2 escalation.
-With this we modified the docker_security into actually forcing us to root account.
-Since the file docker_security has SUID permissions it can do that and now we have root access and access to the root flag.
+With this we modified the "docker_security" into actually forcing us to root account.
+Since the file "docker_security" has SUID permissions it can do that and now we have root access and access to the root flag.

 ![PATH](Images/root_laboratory.PNG)
 ![root_flag](Images/root_flag_labo.PNG)